 RR Appendix 18 Footnote w)

-“In Regions 1 and 3:

-Until 1 January 2017, the frequency bands 157.200-157.325 MHz and 161.800-161.925 MHz (corresponding to channels: 24, 84, 25, 85, 26 and 86) may be used for digitally modulated emissions, subject to coordination with affected administrations.
-Stations using these channels or frequency bands for digitally modulated emissions shall not cause harmful interference to, or claim protection from, other stations operating in accordance with Article 5.
+“The frequency bands 157.1875-157.3375 MHz and 161.7875-161.9375 MHz (corresponding to channels: 24, 84, 25, 85, 26, 86, 1024, 1084, 1025, 1085, 1026, 1086, 2024, 2084, 2025, 2085, 2026 and 2086) are identified for the utilization of the VHF Data Exchange System (VDES).
+The VDES terrestrial and satellite components are described in the most recent version of Recommendation ITU-R M.2092.
+These channels shall not be used for feeder links.
+The channels may be merged using multiple 25 kHz contiguous channels to form channel bandwidths of 50, 100 or 150 kHz.
+The channel usage is shown below:

+– The channels 1024, 1084, 1025 and 1085 are identified for ship-to-shore, shore-to-ship and ship-to-ship communications, but ship-to-satellite and satellite-to-ship communications may be possible without imposing constraints on ship-to-shore, shore-to-ship and ship-to-ship communications.

+– The channels 2024, 2084, 2025 and 2085 are identified for shore-to-ship and ship-to-ship communications, but ship-to-satellite and satellite-to-ship communications may be possible without imposing constraints on shore- to-ship and ship-to-ship communications.

+– The channels 1026, 1086, 2026 and 2086 are identified for ship-to-satellite and satellite-to-ship communications and are not used by the terrestrial component of VDES.

+– The channels 24, 84, 25 and 85 are identified for ship-to-shore and shore-to-ship communications.

+The Earth-to-space component of the VDES shall not cause harmful interference to, nor claim protection from, nor restrict future development of, terrestrial systems operating in the same frequency bands.

-From 1 January 2017, the frequency bands 157.200-157.325 MHz and 161.800-161.925 MHz (corresponding to channels: 24, 84, 25, 85, 26 and 86) are identified for the utilization of the VHF data exchange system (VDES) described in the most recent version of Recommendation ITU-R M.2092.
-These frequency bands may also be used for analogue modulation described in the most recent version of Recommendation ITU-R M.1084 by an administration that wishes to do so, subject to not causing harmful interference to, or claiming protection from other stations in the maritime mobile service using digitally modulated emissions and subject to coordination with affected administrations.
-(WRC-15)”
+Until 1 January 2030, the channels 24, 84, 25, 85, 26 and 86 may also be used for analogue modulation described in the most recent version of Recommendation ITU-R M.1084 by an administration that wishes to do so, subject to not causing harmful interference to, or claiming protection from other stations in the maritime mobile service using digitally modulated emissions and subject to coordination with affected administrations.
+(WRC-19)”

 Comment to footnote w):

-This footnote concerns digital data exchange based on Recommendation ITU-R M.2092 [3] on VHF data exchange system (VDES).
+This footnote concerns digital data exchange based on the most recent version of Recommendation ITU-R M.2092 [3] on VHF data exchange system (VDES).
 Recommendation ITU-R M.2092 describes the terrestrial VHF data exchange component (VDE-TER) and the satellite component (VDE-SAT).
-However RR 2016 do not contain a maritime-mobile satellite service (MMSS) allocation for the VDE-SAT which is described in Recommendation ITU-R M.2092.
-Nevertheless VDE-SAT can still be operated in these channels under RR No. 4.4.

 Decision on implementation of Footnote w):

 Channels marked with footnote w) are designated to be used for VDES as described in Recommendation ITU-R M.2092.
-CEPT countries intend to enable the terrestrial component of VDES as described in this Recommendation CEPT administrations will ensure that the designated frequency bands corresponding to channels: 24, 84, 25, 85, 26 and 86 of RR Appendix 18 will be available for the use of the terrestrial component of the VDES.
+CEPT countries intend to enable the terrestrial and satellite components of VDES as described in this Recommendation.
+CEPT administrations will ensure that the designated frequency bands corresponding to channels: 24, 84, 25, 85, 26 and 86 of RR Appendix 18 will be available for the use of the terrestrial and satellite components of the VDES.
 After the implementation period, as shown in Annex 2 of this Decision, on these channels analogue voice telephony shall no longer be permitted in CEPT countries for the maritime mobile service.

 RR Appendix 18 Footnote wa)